gitter-badger/artisanci/README.rst

 Supported Platforms
 -------------------

+Artisan CI supports the following Python versions:

+- CPython 2.7, 3.3+
+- PyPy 5.3.1+

+We do not yet support PyPy3 as it's still on Python 3.2.5.
+This will change when PyPy3 supports 3.3+

 Artisan CI supports the following four platforms as capable of running a builder farm:

 - Windows Vista SP1+